Strikkeferie (Knitting Holiday)

 • All cancellations must be in writing.
 Email is acceptable.

 • Cancellations within 60 days of start date of event may result in a partial refund only if the space is filled.
+This does not include the deposit as the deposit is non-refundable.

 • There is no refund for cancellations less than 30 days prior to the start date of event.